blakegearin/hex-to-css-filter-library-with-db/docs/README_template.md

 # hex-to-css-filter-library-with-db

 A JavaScript library to access a [local database](data/hex-to-css-filter-db.sqlite3) of CSS filters to change HTML elements to any hex color code.
 Not published on NPM due to size.
+Also mirrored on [GitLab](https://gitlab.com/blakegearin/hex-to-css-filter-library-with-db) in case of bandwidth limits.

 ## Usage